StringManolo/small/FAQ.md

 ##### Why isn't it working for me?
 The public version only works on aarch64, termux and proot-distro
-The project can work anywhere, but you need versions of mostly everything for another asrchs, libs, etc. If you are going to make a version, you probably want to fork this repo and change everything.
+The project can work anywhere, but you need versions of mostly everything for another archs, libs, etc. If you are going to make a version, you probably want to fork this repo and change everything.
-I have tested other archs even in destop x86_64 using proot without termux and without proot-distro (using proot).
+I have tested other archs even in desktop x86_64 using proot without termux and without proot-distro (using proot).
 Is in my TODO.md list add support to other archs.

 ##### I don't see any license, why?
-Each file may have his own license, and and not to interested in add each one, references to what each file is using...
+Each file may have his own license, and I'm not to interested in add each one, references to what license each file is using...
 Usually I never add any licenses to my repos for same reassons.
-You can reach me in Telegram or twitter if you have more questions.
+You can reach me in Telegram or Twitter if you have more questions